-Where the owner is changing the amount of the rent to owner, the owner must notify the WHA at least 60 days before any such changes go into effect [24 CFR 982.308(g)(4)].
+Where the owner is changing the amount of the rent to owner, the owner must notify the WHA in writing 60 days prior to the anniversary date of the HAP contract, and must include the new rent amount the owner is proposing.

 The WHA will agree to such an increase only if the amount of the rent to owner is considered reasonable according to the rent reasonableness standards discussed in Chapter 8.
 If the requested rent is not found to be reasonable, the owner must either reduce the requested rent increase, or terminate the tenancy in accordance with the terms of the lease.